MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--Description-->
 Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
 However, the policy will not take effect.

-Added in Windows 10, version 1607.
 Defers Feature Updates for the specified number of days.

 Supported values are 0-365 days.